Congruence | Tucson

 At Congruence Tucson, we offer a guided, one-on-one practice informed by Somatic Experiencing® principles and shaped by the herd, the land, and the rhythms of the desert — supporting the nervous system as it begins to settle, safety returns, symptoms soften, and the body’s natural capacity for healing can reemerge.

-Rooted in lived experience
+Rooted in Lived Experience

 Congruence Tucson is the culmination of Peggy O’Kelly’s journey to wholeness after a life-altering Traumatic Brain Injury.